Great is the LORD and greatly to be praised:

 But, in the end, we wondered if He was listening.

+During those three days, I struggled with faith like I rarely had before.
 Our friends suggested that we focus on trying to obtain the letters that would allow us to leave the country, rather than pursuing the visas themselves, but that felt like doubting God's power.
 And, while I didn't doubt whether God could grant us those visas, I did doubt whether He would.
 And I wondered whether that made me the double-minded man that the Scripture talks about:

-...when he asks, he must believe and not doubt, because he who doubts is like a wave of the sea, blown and tossed by the wind.
+"...when he asks, he must believe and not doubt, because he who doubts is like a wave of the sea, blown and tossed by the wind.
 That man should not think he will receive anything from the Lord; he is a double-minded man, unstable in all he does."
 (Jas.
 1:6-8)

 So I prayed and cried out to God for wisdom and for understanding.
 I read the roll call of faith and was troubled by this passage: